French artist Anne Deguelle has a long-standing interest in the theme of oriental carpets.

 This particular fascination resurfaced at the Freud Museum because of Freud’s use of a highly decorative Oriental carpet, a Qashqa’i carpet.
 This covers Freud’s psychoanalytic couch, still found in his study today.

-Deguelle explores the hidden connections between the world of dreams waiting to be analysed, and the decorative woven language of the rugs.
-She studies the richness and significance of the patterns found in hand-woven carpets throughout the history of art.
-She is interested in how rugs, particularly tribal rugs, represent territories, archeology, and collective memories.
+Deguelle explored the hidden connections between the world of dreams waiting to be analysed, and the decorative woven language of the rugs.
+She studied the richness and significance of the patterns found in hand-woven carpets throughout the history of art.
+She was interested in how rugs, particularly tribal rugs, represent territories, archaeology, and collective memories.

 Freud’s affirmed taste for rich and colourful textiles led Deguelle to think about the implications and effects of the intertwining and interlacing of textiles, weaving a web of questions and answers in and around the couch and the complexity of Freud’s fabrics.